derich56/Predictive-Analysis-of-Dengue-Fever-Cases-Using-XGBoost-and-LSTM-Machine-Learning-Models/README.md

 ---

 ## ⚠️ 8.
 Notes

 - Dataset is based on official government reports
 - Project is developed for academic purposes
 - Future improvements may include climate and environmental variables
+- It should be noted that results obtained from rerunning the models may differ from those reported in the original thesis.
+- This variation is primarily caused by the stochastic nature of model training (especially in LSTM) and potential differences in library versions and computational environments.
+- Despite these variations, the overall findings and model comparison remain consistent, where LSTM outperforms XGBoost in capturing temporal patterns.
 ---

 ## 👤 9.
 Author